 - Poor user experience — pages that load slowly, the incorrect transition between pages

 - Confusing or multiple CTA buttons

 - CTA buttons difficult to identify

 - Requiring registration when not critical for the sales process — ie. buying a plane ticket on Orbitz doesn’t require you create an account

 - Requiring excess information upon registration or ordering

 - Not offering a variety of payment options

 - amplification of your marketing message by sharing, commenting, liking

-- Advocates answer customer questions when your customer reps are busy
+- they answer customer questions when your customer reps are busy

 - advocates counteract customer complaints by showing why problems encountered by users weren’t caused by the brand or offering problem solutions to remove frustration

 - encouragement for others to purchase your brand